yuliadm/mixComp/paper.md

 ![3-component poisson mixture](figures/poisMix.png)

-From the above mixture a random sample can be generated:
+A random sample can be generated:

 ``` r
 # generate a random sample: